Sudarshan-Gowda/Spring-Mvc-Thymeleaf-Dialect-Processor-2.1/README.md

-# Thymeleaf Spring -Dialect Processor-2.1
+# Thymeleaf2 + Spring 3 - Dialect & Processor

 This Project includes Dialect and Processor.